geoSkogen/bl-api-client/readme.txt

 2) Page 2 : BL Business Info - Crucial Considerations Filling Out The Form

-  If you are A City Ranked Suite user, most of your form fields will pull automatically from existing local business info already entered in CR Suite.
+  If you are A City Ranked Suite user, most of your form fields will pull info automatically from existing local business info already entered in CR Suite.

   The following fields will NOT populate automatically: